A parents guide to Fortnite: Battle Royale

 At the UK Safer Internet Centre, we regularly deliver online safety training sessions to pupils, parents and teachers.
 Recently we have noticed an increasing number of young people talking about the game ‘Fortnite’.
 In this blog we are giving guidance to parents about Fortnite, looking at what the game is and some of the things to be aware of.

 What is Fortnite?

-Fortnight is an online game, which includes Battle Royale, where players do not have to pay to play.
-In Battle Royale, 100 players compete against each other to be the last person standing in player vs player (PVP) combat.
+Fortnite is an online game, Battle Royale is a part of Fortnite where players do not have to pay to play.
+In Battle Royale, the free segment of Fortnite, 100 players compete against each other to be the last person standing in player vs player (PVP) combat.